-As part of the investment process, the investment team considers a variety of environmental and social characteristics, as detailed below.
+As part of the investment process, Neuberger Berman Europe Limited (the "Investment Manager") considers a variety of environmental and social characteristics, as detailed below.
 These environmental and social characteristics are considered using a proprietary Neuberger Berman ESG rating system (the "NB ESG Quotient").
 The NB ESG Quotient is built around the concept of sector specific ESG risk and opportunity, and produces an overall ESG rating for issuers by assessing them against certain ESG metrics.